rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_build.rst

 As of mid 2016, when the :ref:`gfzr` project started, the available python extensions where buggy and with very poor flexibility compared to ``pdflatex``.

-:ref:`gfzb` also extends :ref:`spx` (which in turn extends :ref:`rst`) by adding new extensions and new bibliographic fields behavior:

 .. _sphinxbuildextensions:

 New extensions
 ^^^^^^^^^^^^^^

-:ref:`spx` features new `directives <http://www.sphinx-doc.org/en/1.5.2/extdev/tutorial.html>`_ and
-interpreted text roles (e.g. '$' for math typing, as in |latex|) to match requirements for the Network reports generated with :ref:`gfzt`
+:ref:`gfzb` also extends :ref:`spx` (which in turn extends :ref:`rst`) by adding new extensions and new bibliographic fields behavior.
+Extensions are `directives <http://www.sphinx-doc.org/en/1.5.2/extdev/tutorial.html>`_ and interpreted text roles (e.g. '$' for math typing, as in |latex|) to match requirements for the Network reports generated with :ref:`gfzt`

 .. _bibliographicfieldsbehaviour: